MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ## How to measure progress on adopting Azure Virtual Desktop

-When your stakeholders have identified the top motivations for this scenario, the cloud strategy team can define measurable outcomes to further guide adoption activities.
+When your stakeholders have identified the top motivations for this scenario, your cloud strategy team can define measurable outcomes to further guide adoption activities.
 For examples of common business outcomes for organizations that pursue cloud adoption, see [What business outcomes are associated with transformation journeys?](../../strategy/business-outcomes/index.md)

 Given the impact of Azure Virtual Desktop, you need to create many defined objectives and key results (OKRs).
 These can help you to break down adoption into manageable efforts.
 To understand OKRs in more detail, see [Measure business outcomes using objectives and key results](../../strategy/business-outcomes/okr.md).

 ## Next step: Plan for a virtual desktop environment

-The following resources provide guidance for specific points throughout the cloud adoption journey to help you be successful in the adoption of Azure Virtual Desktop as part of your cloud environment.
+The following resources provide guidance for specific points throughout the cloud adoption journey to help you succeed in adopting Azure Virtual Desktop as part of your cloud environment.

 - [Plan for Azure Virtual Desktop migration or deployment](./plan.md)
 - [Review your environment or Azure landing zones](./ready.md)